GLASS: Global-Local Aggregation for Inference-time Sparsification of LLMs: GLASS: Global-Local Aggregation for FFN Sparsification

-In a similar spirit to GRIFFIN, one method to identify the salient neurons is based on their average activation across a task-agnostic corpus.
-For each FFN unit $j$, we define its \emph{global activation magnitude} as:
+Similar to learning importance scores at prefill, we can use average activation on a global stimulation set as global importance.
+For each FFN unit $j$, we can thus define its \emph{global activation magnitude} as: